 Notes and substitutions

-- Condensed Milk: Not only does it add sweetness and flavor, it also makes the bread softer with a better crust.
-If not available, skip the condensed milk and use regular milk instead of water in the recipe and add an additional 6 tablespoons of sugar.
+- Condensed Milk: Not only does it add sweetness and flavor, but it also makes the bread softer and the crust golden.
+If you don't have it, just skip it.
+Instead, replace the 1 cup of water in the recipe with 1 cup of regular milk (like evaporated or whole milk) and add 6 extra tablespoons of sugar.

-- Ube Halaya: This is purple yam jam which can be made from scratch or store-bought; some will be mixed into the dough and some used as filling.
+- Ube Halaya: This is a sweet jam made from purple yam.
+You can buy it in stores or make it yourself.
+Some of it will be mixed into the dough, and some will be used as the filling.

-- Cheese: It adds a salty contrast and a creamy texture, complementing the sweet ube flavor.
-Use Filipino favorites like Eden or Quickmelt cheese for their perfect melt and flavor.
-Mild cheeses like cheddar or Edam are suitable substitutes.
-Grate them to make sure it melts quickly and evenly.
+- Cheese: It adds a salty contrast and creamy texture that complements the sweet ube flavor.
+Filipino cheeses like Eden or Quickmelt work best because they melt just right.
+If you can’t find those, mild cheeses like cheddar or Edam are good substitutes.
+Just make sure to grate the cheese so it melts quickly and evenly.

 - Breadcrumbs: Use finely ground, plain breadcrumbs for a slightly crisp texture on the crust.